htsx/CSC_400/code/README.md

 ## Create a Virtual Environment

-1. Navigate to the project folder (code folder).
+1. Navigate to the project folder (The 'code' folder from github repository).
 2. Open a terminal or command prompt.
 3. Run the following command to create a virtual environment: python3 -m venv venv